Frequently Asked Questions

 Variances are a tool that allow for the accommodation of atypical (unusual) development scenarios, like sites with extreme topography, hazardous conditions, environmentally sensitive features, or commercial uses not anticipated by the bylaw (ie. zoning).
-Applicants are advised to bring their proposals into compliance with the regulation as closely as possible, to minimize the need for a variance, and to help mitigate the impacts of that variance on other properties, functionality of the site, and aesthetic values.
-Applicants must identify such impacts and propose solutions to lessen their effect.
+Applicants are advised to bring their proposals into compliance with the regulation as closely as possible, to minimize the need for a variance, and to help mitigate the impacts of that variance on other properties, the functionality of the site and aesthetic values.
+Applicants must identify such impacts and propose solutions to lessen their effects.

 Please note that variance applications are a public process.
 It is suggested that applicants discuss their plans with neighbours and tailor their proposals to address feedback.

 There are two options to apply for a variance to a regulation.
 One is through the Board of Directors, the other is through the Board of Variance.
 Please note that the Board of Variance can only make decisions under very specific circumstances.
 For more information about the Board of Variance, please refer to the Board of Variance below.